unparalleled-js/docs-1/on-prem/groups/group-status.md

 ### Active on-prem group
 An on-prem group must have at least one active agent for it to be an active group.

-> **Groups with more than one active agent will achieve high availability with redundancy and load balancing.**
+> **Groups with more than one active agent will achieve high availability with fault tolerance and load balancing.**

 When the group has only a single active agent, it will continue to process the jobs but without the advantages of load balancing.